 Resources Available for Workers and Businesses Impacted by the Los Angeles City Wildfires

 If you are a business that has been impacted by the LA wildfires, please fill out the LA Region Wildfires Business Impact Survey.
 This survey will serve to track, monitor, and quantify business losses in the LA Region.
-Losses will be totaled and shared with federal and state agencies to seek further support for the impacted business community.
+Losses will be totaled and shared with federal and state agencies in the efforts of seeking further support for the impacted business community.

 • City of Los Angeles